Microchip-MPLAB-Harmony/usb_apps_host/apps/cdc_msd/readme.md

 - Jumper J203 must be shorted between PB08 and LED2(positions 1 and 2).
 - Use TARGET USB J200 connector on the board to connect the USB Device to the USB Host.
 A USB micro AB to type A USB Host receptacle converter will be needed to connect the device.
 - LED3 on the board is controlled by the attached USB CDC device when a CDC device is attached.
 When a Mass Storage Device is attached, it indicates file write completion.
+### <a name="config_22"></a> [Curiosity Pro PIC32CM LE00 Development Board](https://www.microchip.com/en-us/development-tool/EV80P12A)

+- Powered the board by connecting an host to "DEBUG USB" (J300) connector.
+- Connect the USB device to the USB Host "TARGET USB" (J200) using a USB Type-A Female to micro-B male cable (This cable is not included in the kit).
+- LED0 on the board is controlled by the attached USB CDC device.

 ## Running the Application